By MATT O’BRIEN and TOM KRISHER

 Next comes the real challenge for the world’s richest person: fulfilling his promise to make Twitter “better than ever” as a lightly regulated haven for free speech.

 Many of Musk’s proposed changes reflect his own experience as a high-profile and outspoken Twitter user with more than 85 million followers and a swarm of pesky impersonator accounts that use his name and photo to promote cryptocurrency schemes.
-For example, he has highlighted the need to defeat “spambots” that mimic real users.
+The statement announcing his acquisition of Twitter on Monday highlighted the need to defeat “spam bots” that mimic real users.

 But what about Twitter’s more than 200 million other users who aren’t getting banned or flooded with spam?
 There’s still a lot of uncertainty about whether his ideas are technologically feasible and whether these changes would benefit most regular users, or serve some other purpose.